7 Reasons Why You Need a Written Life Plan

 New York Times bestselling author John Maxwell said this about the e-book:

 Many people talk about the importance of having a plan for your life, but no one could really tell you how to create one.
 Until now.
 In this ONE-OF-A-KIND e-book, Michael Hyatt explains exactly how to create a life plan.
-It will equip you to live your live on purpose, achieving what matters most in every aspect of your life.”
+It will equip you to live your live on purpose, achieving what really matters in every aspect of your life.”

 My 94-page book will take you step-by-step through the life planning process.
 You will end up with a document that just might transform your life.
 What have you got to lose?